-The materials for Grade 5 Wonders is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
-The additional student reads include books that explore and discuss topics related to culture and experiences; some of the titles include Dancing the Flamenco, No Place Like Home, and Flying Home.
+The materials for Grade 3 Wonders is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
+The additional student readers include books that explore and discuss topics related to culture and experiences.
+Some of the titles included that reflect culture and experiences are The Culture Fair and Peter's Powwow Dance.
 The resource library also contains a supplemental resource, Newcomer Cards, that has pictures of different items as well as the name of the item to go with the picture.
 This helps the multilingual student make the connection between the home and target language.